How to Understand and Manage Dementia Behaviors: A Comprehensive Guide

 Alzheimer’s disease and dementia inevitably cause changes in behavior as the disease progresses.

-Your older adult might become angry, get anxious, or have hallucinations.
-It might seem like they’re acting inappropriately, childishly, or impulsively.
+Your loved one might become angry, get anxious, or have hallucinations.
+It might seem like they’re misbehaving, childishly, or impulsively.

-For caregivers, these unpredictable changes add stress to an already tough job.
+For caregivers, these unpredictable changes add to the stress of an already challenging job.

 Understanding these dementia behaviors and their causes helps you deal with them more effectively and reduces uncertainty and stress.